BusFactor1Inc/ipl/README.md

 # IPL

-This is a project to implement a processor simulator for the programming language IPL, or Information Processing Language.
+This is a project to implement a 'switch level' processor simulator for the programming language IPL, the "Information Processing Language".
 IPL was designed to prove the theorems of Principa Mathematica, was an inspiration for Lisp[1] and was mechanically tested.
 It is thought it will be a simple enough machine to implement that is high level enough